Written by Miguel Van Damme

 The number one motive for companies to merge with or acquire other companies is to create synergies.
 Even though most M&A processes are carried out methodically, more often than not the perceived synergies fail to materialize or prove to be overrated.

-Usually this is attributed to significant cultural differences, skeletons in the closet or poor post-merger integration.
-However, according to our experience, in most cases the numbers just didn’t add up from the beginning.
+Usually, this is attributed to significant cultural differences, skeletons in the closet or poor post-merger integration.
+However, according to our experience, in most cases, the numbers just didn’t add up from the beginning.
 Typical examples are unjustified revenue forecasts or underestimating the impact of rebranding.

 Likewise, we also come across many missed opportunities such as not leveraging the best capabilities of both sides or omitting more transformational synergies.

-Our 9-3-1 synergy frame supports a thorough identification of all potential synergies and an accurate assessment of the benefits synergy.
+Our 9-3-1 synergy frame supports a thorough identification of all potential synergies and an accurate assessment of the benefits of synergy.
 Next to this it also allows to proactively tackle any potential dis-synergies.

-A proper fact-based analysis of the perceived synergies will allow for a more realistic picture and can lead to either one of three outcomes: a reassurance of the benefits of an integration, an honourable withdrawal or a substantiated choice for another form of collaboration.
+A proper fact-based analysis of the perceived synergies will allow for a more realistic picture and can lead to either one of three outcomes: a reassurance of the benefits of integration, an honourable withdrawal or a the substantiated choice for another form of collaboration.

 Phase 1: should you collaborate?

-A merger or acquisition – either friendly or hostile – is a form of collaboration; hence, the first question you should ask yourself is: “should we collaborate?”
+A merger or acquisition – either friendly or hostile – is a form of collaboration; hence, the first question you should ask yourself is: “Should we collaborate?”

 The first one refers to the benefit you aim to achieve:

 How can you reduce the current costs of doing business? - In general cost reductions are the fastest and most probable initiative to occur.